Say, who are you? Narrator:

 - Rocky Horror Picture Show.
 The narrator comes awfully close to this, dancing with the rest of the cast.
 The stage version plays the Trope straight.

-- In the Brendan Fraser live-action movie of George of the Jungle, the narrator is an active and slightly malignant force.
-At one point a Mook picks a fight with him over his insulting description, to which the narrator responds by rewinding the movie just to taunt him.
-(The mook's comrade then asks, "Did you just argue with the narrator?")
+- In the Brendan Fraser live-action movie of George of the Jungle, the narrator is an active (and occasionally malignant) force.
+At one point a Mook picks a fight with him over his insulting description of them, to which the narrator responds by rewinding the movie just to taunt him.
+(The mook's comrade then asks, "Were you just fighting with the narrator?"
+Followed by "Well, he started it."
+"Did not!"
+"Did too!")
 The sequel has the narrator reach in and pick up a villain who annoyed him, a Deus ex Machina resolution to a plotline.

 - "Charles Dickens" (actually Gonzo) is the narrator in The Muppet Christmas Carol, and is usually in or near the scene in question when it happens.
 Rizzo finds this a bit hard to believe, which leads to the following exchange outside Scrooge's house:

 Rizzo: How do you know what Scrooge is doing?
 We're down here and he's up there!

 "Dickens": I keep telling you, storytellers are omniscient.
 We know everything.

 Rizzo: Well, hoity-toity, Mr. God-Like Smarty Pants.

 - The narrator in the filmed version of Joseph and the Amazing Technicolor Dreamcoat isn't active enough for the characters' tastes—she'll wander right into the middle of the action, eating a drumstick and cheerfully ignoring the starving characters staring hungrily at it.